 Doug has been painting since childhood but had to balance passion with income so he found jobs that were adjacent to "Artist".
 Medical Illustrator, Production Artist, Lab Tech., Graphic Designer, Camera Operator, Photographer, Art Director, Creative Director, Producer, Architect...
 Doug managed creative productions as he continued to paint and learn.
 Eventually income derived from art production began to out perform design and brand management until it became the primary focus of his studio.
 Doug has published books and magazines, produced movies, directed photography for major cable tv networks, designed and built buildings and more but always came back to drawing and painting as a connection to his source creativity.

-Early in Doug's career, while working as a Photographer Doug landed a commission to photograph a man's art collection in Houston, Texas.
+Early in Doug's career, while working as a Photographer he landed a commission to photograph a man's art collection in Houston, Texas.
 It turned out that the man was the retired CEO of the largest retail computer store chain on the west coast and his art collection was large, valuable and full of well known masters like Picasso, Rembrandt, Toulouse La Trek.
 Doug spent 2 days photographing all the art in the man's 3 story apartment in the Melrose district.
 One normally does not get the opportunity to touch or handle such works of art.
 This was a profound experience for a young artist just getting started.
-To feel the surface of a 400 year old painting or run up a flight of stairs carrying an old antique easel only to frighten your client and find out that the rickety old easel is worth $200,000.
+To feel the surface of a 400 year old painting or run up a flight of stairs carrying an antique easel only to fperplex the client and find out that the rickety old easel is worth around $200,000.

 While Doug used to rely more heavily on being inspired by photo references from his travels, in the past few years there has been a shift in the source of ideas.
 Doug spent years painting from photos in order to practice and develop technique knowing all along that conceptual subject matter is a key to his inspiration.
 Meditating has been a great source of ideas and direction.
 His recent paintings have been more conceptual invoking inspiration through emotions.
 Doug will meditate then dive into an abstract canvas while continuing to focus on specific thoughts or general directions.
 Often times great conceptual mindful ideas reveal themselves while creating undirected abstract paintings.